Toronto District School Board

 Energy Management

-Reducing carbon emissions is critical to mitigating the worst effects of climate change.
-In the City of Toronto, over 50% of greenhouse gas (GHG) emissions are generated directly by buildings.
-With 583 operating schools comprising over 44 million square feet of floor area, the TDSB is the second largest property owner/manager in our city.
-As such, the ways in which the TDSB designs, builds and operates schools has a significant impact on Toronto’s overall GHG emissions and our ability to meet the goal of Net Zero Carbon by 2050 for our school buildings.
+With 583 operating schools comprising over 44 million square feet of floor area, the TDSB is the second largest property owner in the city of Toronto.
+The ways in which the TDSB designs, builds and operates schools has a significant impact on Toronto’s overall GHG emissions and the TDSB's ability to meet its aspirational goal of Net Zero Carbon emissions by 2050.

 • Building Renewal Projects Commissioning